ir-nlp-csui/aksara/docs/source/user_guide/draw_dep_tree.rst

 Using Plotly Drawer
 ~~~~~~~~~~~~~~~~~~~

-While TreeDrawer defaultly use matplotlib as the drawer.
-Aksara also provides alternative drawer, Plotly.
+TreeDrawer ,by default, uses matplotlib as the drawer.
+Alternatively, Aksara also provides another drawer, Plotly.
 To use Plotly Drawer, you can add 'plotly' when initialize TreeDrawer or
 use :func:`TreeDrawer.set_drawer(drawer_name)` method.